 Keep the design simple

-I still remember my marketing professors wise words, “K.I.S.S: Keep It Simple Silly.”
+The wise words, “K.I.S.S: Keep It Simple Silly”, still reign in marketing.
 This advice is especially relevant to email marketing.

 The best approach to designing a campaign is likely going to be the simplest one.
 Here is an example of a design from our library of email templates: